leonardo-s-dutra/musicInfoCmd/README.md

 ## Getting access

-Before running any command, you need to run INIT_SESSION, which will check for your credentials.
-You should set them using the SET command followed by the credential and its value or run INIT_SESSION giving a file containing the credentials as a optional argument.

-The file should look like this:
+When you run musicinfo.py, you need to provide a -f argument which is a text file containing your credentials.
+The file must contain:

 username
-client ID
-client secret
-redirect URL
-Token
+client_id
+client_secret
+redirect_uri
+token

 In this exact order.

-You can also use the CLOSE_SESSION command to change variables or something like that.

 ## Usage